 Why can't a stem be trademarked?

 USAN and INN stems are building blocks of nonproprietary names.
 Nonproprietary names, by their very nature, are in the public domain.
 Both USAN and INN cannot be owned by any individual company.
 These stems will be utilized in creating USAN and INN for compounds manufactured by several pharmaceutical companies and are not available for ownership.
-Failure to recognize this is an impediment to the work of the USAN Council in establishing new USAN in a class of drugs and the freedom of both the USAN and INN programs in selecting further nonproprietary names in the same series of substances is seriously diminished.
+Failure to recognize this is an impediment to the work of the USAN Council is seriously diminished in establishing new USAN in a class of drugs and the freedom of both the USAN and INN programs in selecting further nonproprietary names in the same series of substances.